 Large studies in the present era have found that HIV-positive people are at increased risk for these cancers.
-Researchers in North America, working with health-related information collected from nearly 90,000 HIV-positive and 200,000 HIV-negative people have estimated that by the age of 75 years about 5% of HIV-positive people will likely develop non-Hodgkin's lymphoma and about 1% will likely develop Hodgkin's lymphoma.
-The risk for these cancers is many times greater among HIV-positive people compared to people who are HIV negative.
-It is very important to take ART every day, and achieve and maintain an undetectable viral load as this helps to strengthen the immune system.
-Although ART can make the amount of HIV in the blood undetectable and lengthen a person's survival, ART does not penetrate well into the lymphatic system.
+Researchers in North America, working with health-related information collected from nearly 90,000 HIV-positive and 200,000 HIVnegative people have estimated that by the age of 75 years about 5% of HIV-positive people will likely develop non-Hodgkin's lymphoma and about 1% will likely develop Hodgkin's lymphoma.
+The risk for these cancers is many times greater among HIVpositive people compared to people who are HIV negative.

+It is very important to take ART exactly as prescribed, and achieve and maintain an undetectable viral load, as this helps to strengthen the immune system.
+Although ART can make the amount of HIV in the blood undetectable and lengthen a person's survival, ART does not always penetrate well into the lymphatic system.
 As a result, HIV can still infect cells of the immune system within lymph nodes and lymphatic tissues.
 These cells produce HIV-related proteins that can stimulate abnormal development and growth of cells of the immune system.
-Over time, one or more of these cells can turn into tumours.
+Over time, one or more of these cells can become over-stimulated, become pre-cancerous and in very rare cases, turn into tumours.
 The cells that can turn into lymphoma tumours are mostly B-cells though, uncommonly, T-cells can also sometimes form lymphoma.

-A relatively large study from Germany has investigated CD4+ and CD8+ cell counts a year prior to the diagnosis of lymphoma among HIV-positive people.
-Doctors found that in people with an undetectable viral load and who were taking ART everyday as directed, CD4+ cell counts decreased by an average of 168 cells 12 months before lymphoma was diagnosed.
+A relatively large study from Germany has investigated CD4+ and CD8+ cell counts a year prior to the diagnosis of lymphoma among HIVpositive people.
+Doctors found that in people with an undetectable viral load who were taking ART exactly as directed, CD4+ cell counts decreased by an average of 168 cells, 12 months before lymphoma was diagnosed.
 CD8+ cell counts decreased by about 352 cells 12 months before lymphoma was diagnosed.
-These decreasing cell counts may be a warning signal that lymphoma is developing.
+These decreasing cell counts may be a warning signal that lymphoma (or another cancer) is developing.
 The figures we have listed were average changes in cell counts.
 In some patients the decreases in cell counts were relatively small.
-Cell counts may also decrease for other reasons and by itself a cell count decrease does not mean that you have lymphoma.
+Cell counts may also decrease for other reasons and by itself a cell count decrease does not mean that you have lymphoma or another form of cancer.

 Common members of the herpes virus family such as EBV (Epstein-Barr virus) have been linked to an increased risk for lymphoma.

+Symptoms

-Symptoms The most common symptom of lymphoma is swelling of the lymph nodes in the neck, armpits or groin.
+The most common symptom of lymphoma is swelling of the lymph nodes in the neck, armpits or groin.
 This swelling is usually painless.
 If you notice persistently swollen lymph glands, tell your doctor.

 Other symptoms that often accompany swollen lymph nodes include: